 - 1 13.5 oz can of coconut milk

 - 1/4 teaspoon salt

 - banana slices and toasted walnuts for serving

-- Cover and refrigerate overnight.
+- Pour the mixture into 4 ramekins or small jars.
+Cover and refrigerate overnight.
 Serve topped with banana slices and toasted walnuts.
 Enjoy!